maplibre/workshop/README.md

 ## 1. Tile Generation

-We have already downloaded a Mostar OSM extract created with [slice.openstreetmap.us](https://slice.openstreetmap.us/).
+We have already downloaded a Dundee OSM extract created with [slice.openstreetmap.us](https://slice.openstreetmap.us/).

 Run the following command.

 ```
-java -jar /planetiler.jar --download_dir=/data/sources --minzoom=0 --maxzoom=14 --osm_path=/data/sources/mostar.osm.pbf --output=/data/mostar.mbtiles
+java -jar /planetiler.jar --download_dir=/data/sources --minzoom=0 --maxzoom=14 --osm_path=/data/sources/dundee.osm.pbf --output=/data/dundee.mbtiles
 ```

 #### Expected Result
-You should see planetiler generate a new file `/data/mostar.mbtiles`.
-Use `ll /data/mostar.mbtiles` to see it.
+You should see planetiler generate a new file `/data/dundee.mbtiles`.
+Use `ls /data/dundee.mbtiles` to see it.

 ## 2. Tile Serving